-- Hodgkin’s disease (morbus hodkin) (This is the reason why a lymph node biopsy followed by histology is so important.)
+- Hodgkin’s disease (This is the reason why a lymph node biopsy followed by histology is so important.)

-- Pneumoconioses (Occupational history: branches of the industry that work with beryllium, for instance.)
+- Pneumoconiosis (Occupational history: branches of the industry that work with beryllium, for instance.)

 - Exogenous allergic alveolitis

-- In cases of acute sarcoidosis: arthritis of other genesis
+- In cases of acute sarcoidosis: arthritis of another genesis

 Therapy of Sarcoidosis

-As acute sarcoidosis as well as chronic sarcoidosis stage I in particular show high spontaneous cure rates, it is routine to first watch and wait while monitoring the patient und forego the side effects of long-term steroid therapy to begin with.
+As acute sarcoidosis as well as chronic sarcoidosis stage I showed high spontaneous cure rates, it is routine to wait and watch while monitoring the patient and forego the side effects of long-term steroid therapy.

 Indications for Corticosteroid Therapy in Cases of Sarcoidosis